-In this module, we'll explore the essential techniques for creating and importing objects into a Unity scene, along with the steps required to build and organise a functional environment.
-The focus is on equipping students with the practical skills needed to construct dynamic, interactive scenes.

-While Unity provides powerful tools for rapid prototyping and basic scene creation, more advanced assets are typically produced in specialised 3D modelling applications.
-This module also introduces workflows for integrating third-party tools with the Unity Editor to support a professional production pipeline.
+In this module, we will go over common techniques for creating and importing objects into a scene in Unity as well as setting up and building your scene.
+Our goal is to outfit students with the skills necessary to build functional, dynamic environments.
+While the Unity real-time engine provides tools to quickly create prototypes or basic scenes, most advanced assets will probably be created in other dedicated software applications.
+This module will also go over the process of setting up a workflow between the Unity real-time engine and these third party 3D modeling applications.
+Section B in this module deals with the development of 2D applications using the Unity Editor.
+We provide links to relevant tutorials on the Unity Learn platform, but would also suggest the 2D game art, animation, and lighting for artists ebook as a useful resource for all things 2D in Unity.

-Skill and Description Learning Objectives Resources Related Certifications Choose an appropriate render pipeline for a project, given certain requirements.
+Skill and Description Learning Objectives Resources Related Certifications ----------------------- --------------------- ----------- ------------------------

+Choose an appropriate render

+pipeline for a project, given

+certain requirements.

 Unity provides two render pipelines that are optimized for specific hardware and use cases, as well as one legacy system for backward compatibility.
 Knowing which pipeline to use will allow students to create optimized experiences from the initial planning to the final production stages.

-Assessment suggestion: Have students create a cinematic scene using the High Definition Render Pipeline (HDRP), and Define key terms of real-time graphics including rendering, render pipeline, and scriptable render pipeline Identify the differences between Unity's provided render pipelines, including advantages, disadvantages, and common use cases for each Create a new project using a particular render pipeline Unity Learn Understanding Scriptable Render Pipelines Introduction to URP Introduction to HDRP Unity Manual Render pipelines Universal Render Pipeline overview High Definition Render Pipeline overview Unity Manual Survey Su Associate: Artist then recreate the same scene in the Universal Render Pipeline (URP) to make it mobile-friendly.
-HDRP Unity for Technical Artists: key toolsets and workflows
+Assessment suggestion: Have students create a cinematic scene using the High Definition Render Pipeline (HDRP), and then recreate the same scene in the Universal Render Pipeline (URP) to make it mobile-friendly.

+- Define key terms of real-time graphics including rendering, render pipeline, and scriptable render pipeline - Identify the differences between Unity's provided render pipelines, including advantages, disadvantages, and common use cases for each - Create a new project using a particular render pipeline

+- Understanding Scriptable

+Render Pipelines

+- Introduction to URP

+- Introduction to HDRP

+- Render pipelines

+- Universal Render Pipeline

+overview

+- High Definition Render

+Pipeline overview

+Associate: Artist